Braindeiko01/Arena-Real/README.md

 1. `AdminService` calls `TransaccionService.aprobarTransaccion` in the admin backend.
 2. The admin backend sends two requests to the main backend:
-   - `/api/actualizar-saldo` triggers a balance refresh via SSE.
+   - `/api/actualizar-saldo` triggers a balance refresh and sends SSE/WebSocket events.
-   - `/api/internal/notify-transaction-approved` emits a `transaccion-aprobada` SSE event.
+   - `/api/internal/notify-transaction-approved` emits a `transaccion-aprobada` event over SSE and WebSocket.
-3. The user client listens to these events with `useTransactionUpdates` to update its balance and show a toast.
+3. The user client now uses `useTransactionUpdatesWs` to receive these notifications in real time.
    If the connection was lost, the hook refreshes data when the page becomes visible or after reconnecting.
 ## Firestore chat migration